 Now that the height of succulent fruit is about to come into season, I am missing one fruit in particular.
 Can someone tell me where to find a watermelon with seeds?
 Huge, oval, green - full of anticipation - a fruit blimp, that if cracked open would rain pink-hued juice so sweet one would naturally turn their lips upward to quench their desire at the sight, while dodging delicate seeds that could do no harm.
 Where did those watermelons go?
 I don’t want seedless watermelon.
 I want lush.
 I’m tired of turning around and seeing bowling ball size watermelon in the stores.
 I’m holding out for the blimps, I tell ya.
 When I do, I’ll be typing with sticky fingers and serving my kidlets fresh watermelon juice over ice.

-other story, but I’ve not been to the valley to pick fruit since returning home five and a half years ago.
+Boysenberries ~ I can still find!
+Thank goodness.
+Loganberries are another story, but I’ve not been to the valley to pick fruit since returning home five and a half years ago.
 Boysenberries, aside from fun to say out loud repeatedly (try it fast) are a delicate sweet yet tart berry.
 Man, they are juicy-fat.
 Just how I like ‘em, baby.
 I remember picking this variety on my Grandma’s farm - they were the ones that would burst in my fingers if touched with a heavy hand.
 They emit a warmth more so than other berry varieties on the vine, their ample juice inside heated by the sun.
 De-li-cate.

 Fresh won’t be coming until a month of so from now, get ready.
 It’s a short season.
 If you want boysenberries at the ready, go here for IQF.